ServerArmour/ServerArmour/README.md

 <optional>

 /sa.cp username <force:boolean> - This will show you the ServerArmour report for a specific user, when the force true is added, it will skip checking local cache and update it from the server.
-/sa.ban "username/id" "reason" <days:int> - This will ban a player, please keep reason english for now (this helps with sentiment analysis.)
 /sa.unban "username/id" - unbans a user

+/sa.ban "username/id" "reason" - This will ban a player for 1 hour, please keep reason english for now (this helps with sentiment analysis.)
+/sa.ban "username/id" "reason" 1h - This will ban a player for 1 hour, please keep reason english for now (this helps with sentiment analysis.)
+/sa.ban "username/id" "reason" 1d - This will ban a player for 1 day, please keep reason english for now (this helps with sentiment analysis.)
+/sa.ban "username/id" "reason" 1m - This will ban a player for 1 month, please keep reason english for now (this helps with sentiment analysis.)
+/sa.ban "username/id" "reason" 1y - This will ban a player for 1 year, please keep reason english for now (this helps with sentiment analysis.)
 ```

 ## Configuration